 A distinction can be made between benchmark studies within transfer pricing for:

-We have discussed the TNMM studies in this section.
+So far, we have discussed the TNMM studies in this section.
+Learn more via our free benchmarking webinar.

 The transfer pricing benchmark analysis